Nikon D750 vs Sony A7

-Reasons to prefer the Sony Alpha A7:
+Arguments in favor of the Sony Alpha A7:

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More compact: Is smaller (127x94mm vs 141x113mm) and will fit more readily into a bag.